 What is going on there?
 Why aren’t you able to stop yourself from taking things so personally?

-Go too much in the other direction however, and you’ll seek to immunize yourself completely to the feelings of others.
+Go too much in the other direction however, and you’ll immunize yourself completely to the feelings of others.
 Maybe you will become like one of those people that claim not to give a fuck about anything.
 (Sorry, but yawn.
-So many yawns.)
+So.
+Many.
+Yawns!)

 It appears that there is a happy medium to be found, where we aren’t emotionally sensitive, but we remain keenly perceptive, and considerate of the feelings of others.

 Here are some insights from the wisest yogi you’ll ever meet, Paramahansa Yogananda, on how we stop being so touchy.

 You might want to keep your sense of humor close to hand.
 I’m not sure whether it was intended, but the yogi is quite the comedian.

 “An analysis of the psychology of touchiness shows that it is the result of a misunderstanding, inferiority complex, and an ungoverned ego,” says Paramahansa.